-OFFENSE CONSEQUENCE 1.
-Running in building/playing sports in building/HORSE PLAY (in or out of buildings) without injury or damage FIRST OFFENSE: • Written warning 2.
-SWEARING (using profanities, vulgarities, or obscenities) Ĵ 3.
-LEAVING THE RESIDENCE HALL without permission SECOND OFFENSE: when at least one class has been missed during the day or being out of the room when confined to bed rest Extra work service assignment (2 hours) 4.
-FAILURE TO SEE STAFF within 24 hours to discuss rule violation THIRD OFFENSE: 5.
-6. LIGHTS ON after lights out time, or objects under door QUIET TIME DISRUPTIONS Saturday School (4 hours 7.
-Not at ROOM CHECK; no prior arrangement made FOURTH OFFENSE: 8.
-Did not complete WORK SERVICE duty prior to stated residence hall time on the assigned day Weekend residence hall restriction 9.
-Disturbing others or making excessive NOISE FIFTH OFFENSE 10.
-FAILURE TO SIGN OUT/IN (accidental) for field trips, mentorships, going home on weekend, etc. Referral to administration as level II 11.
-Being on the TELEPHONE after lights out (public or SIXTH OFFENSE: personal phone) Parent conference required 12.
-SIGNING IN LATE, other than at curfew, without Referral to administration as level II 10 authorization or III (at the discretion of the 13.
-SITTING ON air units or the backs of couches or chairs, or having shoes on upholstered furniture administrator) 14 ROOM INSPECTION - did not pass inspection (including , T. extended weekend & holiday room checks) 15.
-Failure to demonstrate proper CLEANLINESS as evidenced by no straightening or cleaning up after oneself or putting personal trash in a common or unauthorized area.
-16. DISRESPECT/NONCOMPLIANCE
+OFFENSE CONSEQUENCE Running in building/playing sports in building/HORSE PLAY (in or out of buildings) without injury or damage SWEARING (using profanities, vulgarities, or obscenities) LEAVING THE RESIDENCE HALL without permission when at least one class has been missed during the day or being out of the room when confined to bed rest FAILURE TO SEE STAFF within 24 hours to discuss rule violation LIGHTS ON after lights out time, or objects under door QUIET TIME DISRUPTIONS Not at ROOM CHECK; no prior arrangement made Did not complete WORK SERVICE duty prior to stated residence hall time on the assigned day Disturbing others or making excessive NOISE FAILURE TO SIGN OUT/IN (accidental) for field trips, mentorships, going home on weekend, etc. Being on the TELEPHONE after lights out (public or personal phone) SIGNING IN LATE, other than at curfew, without authorization SITTING ON air units or the backs of couches or chairs, or having shoes on upholstered furniture ROOM INSPECTION - did not pass inspection (including extended weekend & holiday room checks) Failure to demonstrate proper CLEANLINESS as evidenced by no straightening or cleaning up after oneself or putting personal trash in a common or unauthorized area.
+FIRST OFFENSE: • Written warning SECOND OFFENSE: • Extra work service assignment (2 hours) THIRD OFFENSE: • Saturday School (4 hours FOURTH OFFENSE: • Weekend residence hall restriction FIFTH OFFENSE • Referral to administration as level II SIXTH OFFENSE: • Parent conference required • Referral to administration as level II or III (at the discretion of the administrator) 16.
+DISRESPECT/NONCOMPLIANCE and the sale was the sale was a second at

-Serious or repeated infractions will be referred to an administrator as a Level II or Level III unspecified.
+^{}Serious or repeated infractions will be referred to an administrator as a Level II or Level III unspecified.